Hodge-Riemann property of Griffiths positive matrices with (1,1)-form entries: Case all entries of being diagonalized

 where

-\begin{Thm} Let $n\geqslant 4$.
-Let $M$ be a $(2,2)$ Griffiths positive matrix with diagonalized entries.
-Then $\Omega=\det(M)$ is a Lefschetz form for bidegree $(n-2,0)$, $(n-3,1)$, $(1,n-3)$ and $(0,n-2)$. \end{Thm} \proof The technique is the same as in Theorem \ref{thm-n4k2}.
+\begin{theorem} Let $n\geqslant 4$.
+Let $M$ be a $2\times 2$ Griffiths positive matrix with diagonalized entries.
+Then $\Omega=\det(M)$ is a Lefschetz form for bidegree $(n-2,0)$, $(n-3,1)$, $(1,n-3)$ and $(0,n-2)$. \end{theorem} \proof The technique is the same as in Theorem \ref{thm-n4k2}.
 We only need to choose basis carefully.

 For bidegree $(n-2,0)$, take the lexicographical ordered basis

 of $V^{n-2,0}$ and take the Hodge-star of their conjugates as basis of $V^{n,2}$.
 Then the matrix form of the linear map $\wedge\Omega:V^{n-2,0}\rightarrow V^{n,2}$ is diag$(\Omega_{n-1,n},\Omega_{n-2,n},\dots,\Omega_{1,2})$ where the indices are in the reversed lexicographical order.
 Each $\Omega_{i,j}>0$ implies that $\Omega$ is a Lefschetz form for bidegree $(n-2,0)$.